ryans610/CSharp-RandomExtension/README.md

 > minValue is greater than maxValue.

 ### Summary
-Returns a random floating-point number that is range from minValue to maxValue.
+The NextDouble(Double, Double) overload returns a random floating-point number that is greater than or equal to minValue, and less than maxValue.
 If maxValue equals minValue, the method returns minValue.
 NextDouble() from System.Random is used.

 ## NextFloat()
 ```C#